EU

 From this, the wage tax, if applicable the solidarity surcharge and a flat rate amount for social security of 20 percent are deducted.

-The result is your net pay per day, from which you can get 60% or 67% if you have at least one dependent child.
+The result is your net pay per day, from which you can get 60% or 67% if you or your spouse/partner have at least one child (as defined by the Income Tax Act).

 You can calculate yourself how much you can get in unemployment benefit in this online calculator.